5 Things to Look for in a Death Cleanup Company

 When you’re coping with the death of a friend or loved one, or are dealing with a traumatic event, surrounding yourself with people who care makes a big difference.
 That compassion extends to the cleanup technicians, who should treat you with the respect and kindness you deserve.
 Having a service that goes beyond professionalism and has empathy toward your situation can make managing the aftereffects of the loss a bit easier.

 Fortunately, Aftermath Services meets all these criteria and are available to help 24/7, whenever tragedy strikes.
-With more than 32 locations nationwide, Aftermath crime and trauma cleanup technicians are available wherever you need assistance.
+With over 60 locations nationwide and over 100 mobile units, Aftermath crime and trauma cleanup technicians are available wherever you need assistance.
 They go above and beyond to handle your situation with compassion and care for your safety.